cdelgehier/oio-docs/doc/source/admin-guide/troubleshooting_health_checks.rst

 **Storage**

-Check disk usage of a host using `df`:
+Check the disk usage of a host using `df`:

   .. code-block:: console